tainvecs/ForeignExchange-Taiwan/README.md

 ## Overview
 This project provides a foreign exchange spider of [34](https://gitlab.com/tainvecs/foreignexchange-taiwan/tree/master/fx_tw-crawler/res/banks.md) banks in Taiwan.
-The spider crawls latest foreign exchange data from the websites of banks and save them to json files or a MariaDB database.
+The spider crawls latest foreign exchange data from the websites of banks and save them to json files or MariaDB.
 The project environment can be build and set up with docker-compose.
-The project also supports crontab schedule and emailing error report for foreign exchange spiders.
+The project also supports crontab schedule and email error report for foreign exchange spiders.

 ## Outline